 The top ten (10) entries with the highest Prelim Totals in each performance category are selected for Finals.

 Finalists are ranked by the judges 1st through 10th.
 All judges rankings are combined to determine 1st through 10th place.

 Ties are broken by Prelim Totals (above).
 Entry with higher Prelim Total is placed higher.

 Each entry ranked in Finals also receives Sweepstakes points according to place ranked (1st -10th).

 Design entries are ranked 1st – number of entries entered.
 Entries placing 1st through 3rd receive Sweepstakes points.

 Tech Olympics scores are determined by combining scores for all seven (7) events.
 Teams scoring highest overall points are awarded 1st through 3rd place and receive Sweepstakes points.

 The school with the highest Sweepstakes points from the Finals round is awarded the Sweepstakes Trophy.
-Therefore schools that place in multiple categories score higher for Sweepstakes.

 A tie for Sweepstakes is broken by total of Final Points, and if necessary by Final Average, and if necessary by Prelim Points.